apache/trafficcontrol/docs/source/development/traffic_monitor_golang.rst

 ============
 At the highest level, Traffic Monitor polls caches, aggregates their data and availability, and serves it at HTTP JSON endpoints.

 In the code, the data flows thru microthread (goroutine) pipelines.
-All stages of the pipeline are independent running microthreads\ :sup:`1`\ .
+All stages of the pipeline are independent running microthreads [#f1]_ .
 The pipelines are:

 * **stat poll** - polls caches for all statistics data.
 This should be a slower poll, which gets a lot of data.
 * **health poll** - polls caches for a tiny amount of data, typically system information.
 This poll is designed to be a heartbeat, determining quickly whether the cache is reachable.
 Since it's a small amount of data, it should poll more frequently.